higgs165/CovidCheck/README.md

-# CovidCheck
+# Description

 A simple, minimal Android app made using Dart to display statistics regarding COVID-19, both globally and per country.
 Android Studio was the IDE used for this app.

-NOTE: Despite it saying there are 3 contributors, the only one is me.
+### NOTE: Despite it saying there are 3 contributors, the only one is me.
 I assume the other contributors are just issues with how I configured the email and username in Git.

 Stats include: